Master of Computer Science

 - A candidate must have a demonstrated ability to maintain a 3.25 GPA or greater.

 - A candidate’s GRE scores should reflect a firm grasp of qualitative and quantitative reasoning.

 - TOEFL scores should reflect a strong command of the English language and meet the university operational standard.

 - If a student wishes to apply for a Teaching Assistantship position in the department they must have a score of 23 in speaking and 23 in the writing portions of the TOEFL or equivalent test.

-- For applicants submitting transcripts from non-U.S. universities, it is required to submit a course-by-course credential evaluation alongside the transcripts that are uploaded to applications from a credential evaluation service.
+- For applicants submitting transcripts from non-U.S. universities, it is required to submit a course-by-course credential evaluation in addition to the transcripts that are uploaded to applications from a credential evaluation service.
 This document is an optional piece of your application.
 We prefer World Education Services (WES), however, we will also accept Education Credential Evaluators (ECE ).
 We do not want the credential evaluation sent physically to us.
-Please upload the document you receive from WES or ECE document in the "Graduate Program Additional Material" section which can be found under "Materials" on the left-hand menu in the application.
+You can upload the WES or ECE document in the "Graduate Program Additional Material" section which can be found under "Materials" on the left-hand menu in the application.
 Your school transcripts AND your WES or ECE evaluation must be uploaded to your application to have your application considered complete.

 - Incomplete applications will not be reviewed for admission.